oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

      | ---------------| -----------| ---------|
      | /u01/wdt/weblogic-deploy | unzipped weblogic deploy installer | |

-   - To control the model file loading order, see [Naming convention of model files](#naming-convention-of-model-files).
+   - To control the model file loading order, see [Model File Naming and Loading Order](#model-file-naming-and-loading-order).

 4. Create a WDT model config map (optional if step 3 fully defines your model).